 We are making some changes to ensure the building is accessible to everyone and to better reflect its heritage and its place in the Crail conservation area.

 It’s one of the first businesses you see driving in to the centre of Crail from the west, and we want it to give a suitably clean and smart impression.

 The building last had major work done around 25 years ago and is now in need of some significant repairs.
 Its been patched up since then and even where this has been done well, there comes a point where you can’t patch previously patched patches any more.

 The investment will be considerable and requires us to take a 10 year view on how we’ll need to run the business sustainably all year round.
-The alternative would be just to let the building slide past the point of no return, or for previous owners to sell to developers who can make a much quicker profit from turning it into apartments.

-We’ll be working on getting the restaurant and bar opened first, and then launching the four new, spacious bedrooms on the first and top floors in time for spring/summer 2022.
+We are working on getting the restaurant and bar opened first, and then launching the four new, spacious bedrooms on the first and top floors in time for spring/summer 2022.